jonasstrandstedt/owl/README.md

 ##Dependencies

 None.
 Yes you heard it, there are no dependencies.
 The idea behind owl is that there are supposed to be no dependencies apart from CMake (which technically is no necessity) and a C++11 compliant compiler.
-Of course there are system requirements but nothing that needs to be installed beforehand.
+Of course there are system and compiler requirements but no external libraries.

 ###Supported systems